Comprehensive Third Party and Workers Compensation

 Why should I see a psychologist after a motor vehicle or workplace injury?

 When someone is involved in a motor vehicle injury (whether it be as a driver, passenger or pedestrian) or a workplace injury - they may experience a range of changes to their mental and physical health.
-For some, these changes resolve relatively quickly while for others the impact of the injury can have long-lasting effects.
+For some, these changes resolve relatively quickly; for others, the impact of the injury can have long-lasting effects.

 If you have been involved in a motor vehicle or workplace injury and are struggling with your mental health, you may benefit from seeing a psychologist.
 Under your Compulsory Third Party (CTP) or Worker's Compensation claim, your insurer may approve you for psychological treatment.